Fiberwise building and stratification in tensor triangular geometry: Noetherianity of the Balmer spectrum

 \begin{proof} For each subgroup $H\leq G$ we consider the composition

-where the right hand side map is triangular $H$--fixed points (see Definition \ref{def:triangular fixed points}), and the left hand side map is induced by the localization functor $\Upsilon\colon \K(G,R)\to \mathbf{D}^\mathrm{perm}(RG)$ which is an injective continuous map.
+where the right hand side map is the one induced by the functor $\Psi^H$ from Construction \ref{cons-triangular fixed points}, and the left hand side map is induced by the localization functor $\Upsilon^G\colon \K(G;R)\to \mathbf{D}^\mathrm{perm}(RG)$ which is an injective continuous map.

 Now, consider a prime $\pp$ in $R$.
 We have a commutative diagram induced by base change along $R\to k(\pp)$